shaik1002/biggitlabbomb/doc/user/profile/personal_access_tokens.md

 WARNING:
 If you enabled [external authorization](../../administration/settings/external_authorization.md), personal access tokens cannot access container or package registries.
 If you use personal access tokens to access these registries, this measure breaks this use of these tokens.
 Disable external authorization to use personal access tokens with container or package registries.

-## Access token expiration
+## When personal access tokens expire

 Personal access tokens expire on the date you define, at midnight, 00:00 AM UTC.
-A token with the expiration date of 2024-01-01 expires at 00:00:00 UTC on 2024-01-01.

 - GitLab runs a check at 01:00 AM UTC every day to identify personal access tokens that expire in the next seven days.
 The owners of these tokens are notified by email.
 - GitLab runs a check at 02:00 AM UTC every day to identify personal access tokens that expire on the current date.
 The owners of these tokens are notified by email.